infection/site/src/v2/guide/usage.md

 Ensure that your tests are all in a passing state (incomplete and skipped tests are allowed).
 Infection will quit if any of your tests are failing.

-If you have installed humbug as a global composer package, just run it in your project's root:
+If you have installed Infection as a global composer package, just run it in your project's root:

 ``` bash
 infection